Charles Henry Juliá Barreras

-Charles Henry Juliá Barreras (May 7, 1908 – July 28, 1979) was a three-time member of the Senate of Puerto Rico.
+Charles Henry Juliá Barreras (May 7, 1908 – July 28, 1979) was a Puerto Rican politician and judge.
+He was a three-time member of the Senate of Puerto Rico, serving from 1952 to 1964.

+Early life

+Juliá Barreras was born on May 7, 1908, in Morovis, Puerto Rico.

+He attended the University of Puerto Rico, Rio Piedras Campus.
+While there, he was a founding member of Phi Sigma Alpha fraternity on October 22, 1928.
+Served in the United States Army with the rank of Major during the World War II era.

+Career

+Juliá Barreras was elected as a delegate for the district of San Juan to the board of the Puerto Rico Bar Association on September 1, 1938.
+He was a three-time member of the Senate of Puerto Rico.
 He won a seat in the Senate of Puerto Rico for the Partido Estadista Republicano in the 1952, 1956 and 1960 elections.
+His last term ended in 1964.

 He was a delegate to Republican National Convention from Puerto Rico in 1956 and 1960.
 In the seventies he was also a judge in San Juan.

-On September 1, 1938 he was elected as a delegate for the district of San Juan to the board of the Puerto Rico Bar Association.
+Personal history

-While a student at University of Puerto Rico, Rio Piedras Campus he and a group of other students founded what was to become Phi Sigma Alpha fraternity on October 22, 1928.
-He was later the fourth president of Phi Sigma Alpha fraternity.
+In 1931, Juliá Barreras was the fourth president of Phi Sigma Alpha fraternity.

-Charles Henry Juliá Barreras died on July 28, 1979.
+Juliá Barreras died on July 28, 1979.
 He was interred at the Puerto Rico National Cemetery in Bayamón, Puerto Rico.